Skip to content

 Profile Application {R}←{X}⎕PROFILE Y

-⎕PROFILE facilitates the profiling of either CPU consumption or elapsed time for a workspace.
+⎕PROFILE facilitates the profiling of CPU consumption, code coverage, or elapsed time for a workspace.
 It does so by retaining time measurements collected for APL functions/operators and function/operator lines. ⎕PROFILE is used to both control the state of profiling and retrieve the collected profiling data.

 Y specifies the action to perform and any options for that action, if applicable.
 Y is case-insensitive.
-Note that the result R is in some cases shy.
+The result R is, in some cases, shy.

 {state}←⎕PROFILE 'stop' Suspend the collection of profiling data